-As of January 1, 2011, our total availability under the ABL facility was \$248.1 million, which was based on our borrowing base (accounts receivables, inventory, and fixed assets) as of January 1, 2011 (the December month-end under the terms of the credit agreement), and we had \$7.9 million of ABL borrowings outstanding and \$12.6 million in outstanding letters of credit.
-As a result, our excess availability under the ABL facility was \$227.6 million.
+As of December 31, 2011, our total availability under the ABL facility was \$239.7 million, which was based on our borrowing base (accounts receivables, inventory, and fixed assets).
+We had no outstanding borrowings under the ABL facility and \$9.7 million in outstanding letters of credit.
+As a result, our excess availability under the ABL facility was \$230.0 million.
 Each month's borrowing base is not effective until submitted to the lenders, which usually occurs on the fifteenth day of the following month.